dafer45/TBTK/doc/Manual.md

 @link TBTK::UnitHandler See more details about the UnitHandler in the API@endlink

 # Units and constants {#UnitsAndConstants}
-Most physical quantities have units but computers works with unitless numbers.
+Most physical quantities have units, but computers work with unitless numbers.
-A solution to this is to make the units implicit by fixing a specific software wide convention, but no single set of units are the most natural accross all of quantum mechanics.
+The units can be made implicit by specifying a software wide convention, but no single set of units are the most natural accross all of quantum mechanics.
-Therefore, TBTK provides a @link TBTK::UnitHandler UnitHandler@endlink that makes it possible to specify what units that are most natural for the given application.
+Therefore, TBTK provides a @link TBTK::UnitHandler UnitHandler@endlink that makes it possible to specify the units that are most natural for the given application.
-All numbers that are passed to TBTK functions are then assumed to be given in these units.
+All numbers that are passed to TBTK functions are assumed to be given in these units.
-The UnitHandler also allows the user to request values for physical constants in the given natural units.
+The UnitHandler also allows for physical constants to be requested in these natural units.

 # Base units {#BaseUnits}
 The @link TBTK::UnitHandler UnitHandler@endlink borrows its terminology from the SI standard.